neeth-zarget/oddenvironment/readme.md

   source $ZARGETENV_DIR/scripts/env.sh
   ```

-5. Restart your shell and run `oddenv` in order to install everything
+5. Restart your shell and run `zargetenv` in order to install everything
   ```shell
   $ zargetenv --force
   ```